espressif/vscode-esp-idf-extension/docs/tutorial/wsl.md

 with this the local Windows and WSL are all installed.
 To check `usbipd` tool is working well on both side, please follow the following steps:

-1. <span id="usbipd_instructions"></span>open PowerShell command prompt with administrator right and then type in the command `usbipd list` for a list of USB serial devices.
+1. <span id="usbipd_instructions"></span>open PowerShell command prompt with administrator rights and then type in the command `usbipd list` for a list of USB serial devices.

-2. to access the specified device from local Windows on WSL, it needs to bind this device.
+2. To access the specified device from Windows on WSL locally, the device must be bound with **usbipd**.
 Open PowerShell command prompt with administrator rights and then type in the command `usbipd bind --busid <BUSID>`:

    **Note**: this command needs to be used only one time,unless the computer has restarted. **1-1** is the device's bus id `<BUSID>` I would like to bind.